Data Protection Policy

 usedSoft will use the information that you provide in the newsletter form for staying in contact with you and providing you with updates and marketing information. usedSoft arranges this service in part via a mailing service provider.

-usedSoft sends its newsletter by means of the 'MailChimp' mailing service provider, a newsletter mailing platform of the US provider Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA.
-By subscribing to our newsletter, you consent to receiving it and at the same time consent to the mailing service provider 'MailChimp' being employed with the possibility of your reading habits being recorded for statistical purposes.
+usedSoft sends its newsletter by means of the 'MailChimp' mailing service provider, a newsletter mailing platform of the US provider Rocket Science Group, LLC, 675 Ponce De Leon Ave NE #5000, Atlanta, GA 30308, USA, as part of the Intuit-Group.

 The email addresses of our newsletter recipients as well as other data of theirs described in this respect is stored on MailChimp servers in the USA.
 MailChimp uses this information to mail and evaluate the newsletter on our behalf.
 In addition, according to its own information, MailChimp is able to use this data to optimise or improve its own services, for example to optimise mailing technology and represent the newsletter, or for commercial purposes to determine from what countries the recipients originate.
 However, MailChimp does not use the data from our newsletter recipients to make contact itself or forward to third parties.